aftab23a/github-basics-codeU/README.md

 # GitHub Basics

+_If the truth shall kill them, let them die. - Kant_

 ## Overview

 You might have worked with version control software in the past, or this might be your first rodeo.
 Either way, we're going to teach you enough about `git` to be dangerous.